Corona Arch Wedding and Elopement Guide - Moab, UT

 Time of year

 Like the rest of southern Utah, it’s best to have your Moab elopement in the spring or fall.
 The hike can be strenuous for some people, so it’s best to avoid it in the summer when the temperatures are high.
-I’ve hiked the trail in winter and it’s usually clear of snow, but if there’s lingering ice or snow there are a few sections that could precarious.
+I’ve hiked the trail in winter and it’s usually clear of snow, but if there’s lingering ice or snow there are a few sections that could be precarious.

 corona-arch-elopement-packages